fabric8io/ipaas-quickstarts/apps/apiman/README.md

 <Customer><id>123</id><name>John</name></Customer>
 ```

-2. You need a running Fabric8 HttpGateway deployed have API management on it turned on (for details
+2. You need a running Fabric8 HttpGateway deployed and have API management on it turned on (for details
 please see the fabric8HttpGateway application).

 ```
 cd apps/fabric8-http-gateway
 mvn clean fabric8:deploy
 mvn fabric8:run
 ```